CHANNEL SEVEN AND FOXTEL UNITE FOR LIVE BROADCAST OF FIRE FIGHT AUSTRALIA AT ANZ STADIUM

 TEG Dainty and TEG Live are thrilled to announce that Channel Seven and Foxtel have joined forces to broadcast FIRE FIGHT AUSTRALIA (#FireFightAustralia) live, inviting all Australians to come together as the music industry’s best unite to raise money for national bushfire relief.

-The leading broadcasters will present the 10-hour sold out concert live (AEDT) from Stadium Australia, Sydney Olympic Park on Sunday, 16 February featuring a cavalcade of international and local music icons.
+The leading broadcasters will present the 10-hour sold out concert live (AEDT) from ANZ Stadium, Sydney Olympic Park on Sunday, 16 February featuring a cavalcade of international and local music icons.

 FIRE FIGHT AUSTRALIA will air on Channel Seven and Foxtel from 1pm on 16 February with online coverage on Foxtel Now and 7plus throughout the event.